TeachmanLab/MT-Angular/README.md

 ```angular2html
 npm run extract-i18n
 ```
-We are using a angular plugin called [xliffmerge](https://github.com/martinroob/ngx-i18nsupport/wiki/Tutorial-for-using-xliffmerge-with-angular-cli) to handle the extraction of traslateable text that will keep our other documents up to date.
+We are using a angular plugin called [xliffmerge](https://github.com/martinroob/ngx-i18nsupport/wiki/Tutorial-for-using-xliffmerge-with-angular-cli) to handle the extraction of text that will keep our other documents up to date.
+When you run the above command it will update the existing files, so you junt need to open them with a translation editor like [PoEdit](https://poeditor.com/) make the updates, and save them.

 ## Code scaffolding